2025–26 FC Chernihiv season: Season summary

 In June 2025, following the promotion, the management's club extended the contracts of Maksym Shumylo, Anatoliy Romanchenko On 27 June Artur Bybik and the goalkeeper Maksym Tatarenko signed a new contract extension.
 On 30 July, FC Chernihiv announced the signing of Andriy Stolyarchuk.
 Following the promotion, a few players signed a new contract extension.
-FC Chernihiv signed young players such us Andriy Stolyarchuk and Nikita Dorosh on loan from FC Rukh Lviv.
+FC Chernihiv signed young players such as Andriy Stolyarchuk and Nikita Dorosh on loan from FC Rukh Lviv.
 On 1 August 2025, the club signed young players such as Dmytro Didok and Nikita Terrekhovets from Chernihiv U19.
 Few players left the club: Pavlo Fedosov, Vitaliy Mentey, Oleksandr Shyray and Nikita Posmashnyi.
 On 17 August Chernihiv won their first match of Ukrainian First League against Prykarpattia Ivano-Frankivsk at the MCS Rukh thanks to three goals of Vyacheslav Koydan.
 On 24 August Chernihiv announced the signing of Nikita Dorosh on loan from Rukh Lviv.
 On 6 September, the match between Chernihiv and Livyi Bereh Kyiv was postponed due to a prolonged air raid warning in Chernihiv Oblast.
 On 21 September 2025, during the Chernihiv City Day celebrations, another match between FC Chernihiv and Metalist Kharkiv was postponed due to a prolonged alarm.
 After an hour-long wait, the Kharkiv club decided not to play, considering the situation dangerous.
 On 23 September, 2025, the club awarded Artur Bybik, Anatoliy Romanchenko, and Maksym Serdyuk with special jerseys for reaching 100 official appearances for the club.
-In October 2025, FC Chernihiv qualified for the round of 16 of the Ukrainian Cup.
 On 24 October, a third match between FC Chernihiv and Metalurh Zaporizhzhia in Chernihiv was postponed due to a prolonged air raid warning.
-On 28 October 2025, FC Chernihiv qualified for the round of 8 of the Ukrainian Cup for the first time in the club's history by beating FC Lisne on penalties at the Chernihiv Arena.
-On 13 November 2025, Yehor Kartushov signed a new contract extension.
+In November 2025, the club extended the contracts of Yehor Kartushov and Dmytro Kulyk.
+In December 2025, the goalkeeper Maksym Tatarenko was named best player in the season.
+On 9 January, FC Chernihiv announced the signing of Mykyta Teplyakov on a contract until 30 June 2027 In February 2026, the club extended the contracts of Dmytro Fatyeyev, Artur Bybik, Pavlo Shushko and Yehor Shalfeyev.
+On 7 March 2026, the club signed Denys Bezborodko just released by Kudrivka.
+On 11 March 2026 the club signed Vladyslav Shapoval on loan from FC Kudrivka.